You are hereWhat Do I Need to Know About the Effects of Color Spectrum on Growing Marijuana

 Cannabis Grow Lights and the Effect of Color Spectrum on Growing

-First things first, don't worry about the color spectrum of your marijuana grow lights until you already have a pretty good handle on growing!
+First things first, don't worry too much about the color spectrum of your marijuana grow lights until you already have a pretty good handle on how growing works!

 You'll learn exactly how the color spectrum of your grow lights affect your plants in this article, but remember, color spectrum won't make or break your grow.